SchoolOfCode/bc16-w6-hackathon-make-a-codewars-challenge-donaldliu1/PROJECT_PRESENTATION.md

 Code for the user to attempt the Kata
 ```
-// GOAL create a function which takes in the input for DDMM (date month) and returns the appropriate star sign (if the date starts with 0 ignore the 0 so January 1st will be 101)
+// GOAL: create a function which takes in the input for MMDD (month) and returns the appropriate star sign (if the date starts with 0 ignore the 0 so January 1st will be 101)
 // if the date or month is invalid it should return error!

 // use the following table below!